mitmedialab/PRG-Group-Map/README.md

 After navigating back to your workspace tab, you should be ready to start editing!
 But first, there's a few things to notice about your workspace:

 1. **Terminal**: A terminal window (also know as a _command line_) should be visible at the bottom of your screen.
 It is currently executing a series of commands to setup your development environment and then eventually start a development server to host the Group Map site.
+    1. Once you see `Bundle End` (in grey) outputted from the terminal, the development server should be up and running.
+    2. As you make changes to files, the development server will automatically rebuild the project and refresh the webpage to reflect your changes (takes ~10s).
+        - **NOTE:** Because of how gitpod controls the file system, changes are automatically saved.
+This can trigger multiple rebuilds when you're editing (since every save triggers a rebuild), which is annoying but does not indicate a problem with your code or workflow.
-    1. **ADVANCED**: Some of initial commands include:
+    4. **ADVANCED**: Some of the initial commands include:
         - Checking out a git branch off of `main`, named `gitpod/<email username>/<time stamp>`
         - Setuping bash aliases to enable: (1) closing the gitpod workspace ("Quit"); (2) adding, committing, and pushing all changes, and then closing the gitpod workspace ("SaveAndQuit")
-2. **Browser Preview**: Once the development server starts up, a browser window will be opened at the top right of your screen displaying the project.
+2. **Browser Preview**: Once the development server starts up, a simple-browser window will be opened at the top right of your screen displaying the project.
-     - **NOTE**: Due to an issue with live-reloading on gitpod, you might need to refresh the window a couple times in order for the map to display initially.
+     - **NOTE**: Due to an issue with live-reloading on gitpod, you might need to refresh the window in order for the map to display initially once the developmet server is up and running.
 3. **File explorer:** All of the files included in the project will be displayed in the panel on the left.
     - You can open them by either clicking on their name directly, or by selecting `Open File` in the File menu (accessed through the "hamburger" menu in the top left)

-### Editing the Project
+### Where you come in

 As a member of PRG, we are tasking you to: (1) keep your information in the group map up to date, and (2) keep the information about the projects you work on up to date.